Sound Fountain

 In the televised documentary "Man and Mask", Alfred Brendel remembered the rather cynical and grim atmosphere which reigned in Austria after the war and in the early nineteen fifties and that "things could only get better".

 Austria needed much money to revive its economy and to pay its debts to the Soviet Union.
 Any help was welcome.
-And many record companies were attracted to record in Vienna and Salzburg, not only because there were so many artists, but because the fees were extremely agreeable.
+And many a record company was attracted to record in Vienna and Salzburg, not only because there were so many artists, but because the fees were extremely agreeable.
 Making recordings or just acquiring taped performances did not need too much of an investment.

-The low cost was an important factor for all producers, and naturally for Don Gabor.
+The relatively low cost was an important factor for all producers, and naturally for Don Gabor.

 Haydn and Mozart by Paul Walter.
-Mozart's Requiem by Josef Messner, a Salzburger Festspiele recording with singers Hilde Gueden, Julius Patzak, Rosette Anday and Josef Greindl.
+Mozart's Requiem by Josef Messner, a Salzburger Festspiele recording and Hans Wolf conducts Symphony in D by Franck.

-When Donald Gabor decided to start his Remington label (named after the Remington Phonograph Corporation which went bankrupt in 1921, but probably also because of the widespread use of the name for different brands: Remington typewriters, Remington pianos, and of course Remington is the manufacturer of guns and rifles), he planned to release a vast catalog of classical music.
-His plans were developed in the late nineteen forties when the Lp had been introduced by Columbia.
+During the war years Donald Gabor contemplated to start the Remington Records label (named after the Remington Phonograph Corporation which went bankrupt in 1921, but probably also because of the widespread use of the name for different brands: Remington typewriters, Remington pianos, and of course Remington is the manufacturer of guns and rifles).
+He planned to release a vast catalog of classical music.
+The execution of his plan was hastened after the 33 1/3 Long Playing record had been introduced in 1948 by Columbia.

 Jörg Demus plays Beethoven: Piano Sonatas Nos.
 30 (Op.
 109) and 31 (Op.
 110) on R-199-29